josephberger/monolith_dev/README.md

 docker-compose - https://docs.docker.com/compose/install/

-python - make sure you are using python3.8 (it may work on older version but why??)
+python - make sure you are using python3.8 (it may work on older versions but why??)

-## Docker-Comose
+## Setting up Docker-Compose

 Use the components in the docker-compose folder to deploy the elastic components and redis

 ```bash
 cd docker-compose
 docker-compose up -d
 ```

 ## Setting up python